davesnuthouse/RedGuild/README.md

 2. (Fixed) Top row record can show above the window when editing + scrolling
 3. (Possibly Fixed) Audit log is back to showing lots of "unknowns" (display issue the data is there)
 4. (Fixed) Minimap button being a twat (needs a full rebuild and Lib file)
-5. Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)
+5. (Fixed) Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)
 6. (Fixed) On first load the dkp table displays blank, it takes a /reload for the data to display
 7. It has lost formatting on the editors list due to fixing name sync issues (likely cosmetic)